You Didn't Know GEO: AI Visibility Principles, Practices, and Trade-offs

 Brands get cited 6.5x more often through third-party sources than through their own domains.
 Someone praising your project on Reddit or Hacker News carries more weight than your own marketing copy.
 That’s exactly why having a well-structured llms.txt matters: it gives the model a citable anchor to point to, even when the conversation that triggered the query happened somewhere else.

-One more pitfall I ran into: there are AI SEO audit tools that score your site and tell you to add FAQ sections, trust pages, or more text.
-I once added a FAQ to Yobi that just restated what the About section already said, purely to push the score up.
-That’s padding, not improving.
+There are AI SEO audit tools that score your site and tell you to add FAQ sections, trust pages, or more text.
+Don’t let scores drive your decisions.
 The test is simple: does every paragraph you add contain information that isn’t already on the page?
 If not, don’t add it.
+I once added a FAQ to Yobi that just restated what the About section already said, purely to push the score up.
+That’s padding.
+I removed it.

-I believe in structuring the content you already have so AI can understand it better, not manufacturing garbage to game citations.
-Everything here is about helping AI understand what you have accurately, giving it a clean working environment, not gaming rankings.
+Everything here is about helping AI understand what you have accurately, giving it a clean working environment.
 That lasts longer than any shortcut.

 The basic configuration takes about an hour.
 The knowledge endpoint and per-project pages take longer, but once the data structure is in place, maintenance is easy.
 The daily sync runs on its own.